drozdziak1/drozdziak1.github.io/_posts/2017-03-02-DSP17-#1-the-kernel-role-in-OS.md

   All three options take extra time for a mere convenience, with most use cases for floating point being completely replaceable.
-One easy way to avoid them is to designate some bits in an integer to the decimal part, which in fact is what a lot of hardware does anyway
+One easy way to avoid them is to designate some bits in an integer to the decimal part, which in fact is what a lot of hardware does anyway.
 * **Kernel space requires top-notch error handling** - one critical error (like a segfault) in the kernel is enough to compromise the whole system and force the user to reboot their machine.
 Not the nicest thing to happen to a server,